KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 Scenario event:

-Rescue Bravo arrives near the east access road.
-A large fallen tree and storm debris block vehicle access.
+Rescue Bravo arrives near 6th St and Pine St. A large fallen tree and storm debris block vehicle access.
 A narrow sidewalk path may be passable on foot.
 No injured people are visible.

 Purpose: